Home|Subscribe|Contact Us|Français|Looking glass as a search button

 Picture of Doctor Lucie Côté

-Dr. Lucie Côté is the director of the Animal Resources Division at the Research Institute of the McGill University Health Centre (RI-MUHC), the largest research institute in Québec and the third most highly recognized in Canada.
-In this role, she is professionally responsible for the compliance with regulatory requirements and oversees all animal care operations and associated finance, budget, personnel, space, assets and facilities planning.
+Dr. Lucie Côté is the director of the Animal Resources Division at the Research Institute of the McGill University Health Centre (RI-MUHC).
+In this role, she is responsible for RI-MUHC’s compliance with regulatory requirements and oversees all animal care operations and associated finance, budget, personnel, space, assets, and facilities planning.

-A committed professional, she multiplies her involvement with various organizations, including the Ordre des médecins vétérinaires du Québec as veterinary expert, the Canadian Association of Laboratory Animal Medicine (CALAM) as President and the CCAC as Chair of the Evaluation and Certification Committee.
+She also volunteers with several organizations, including the Ordre des médecins vétérinaires du Québec, and the Canadian Association of Laboratory Animal Medicine (CALAM) as their president.

 Additional CCAC Involvement